 What you get in this SharePoint Server Recovery software:

 - Smart support for Complete Database Recovery or Document Recovery;

-- Intensive scanning of corrupt database in just no time;
+- Intensive scanning of the corrupt database in just no time;

-- Dual recovery modes, standard and advanced for handling different level of corruption;
+- Dual recovery modes, standard and advanced for handling the different level of corruption;

-- Define collation type for the selected database before recovery process;
+- Define collation type for the selected database before the recovery process;

 - Tree-structure preview of recovered database objects before saving them;

 - Easy-to-use application, i.e. it requires no prior technical expertise for SharePoint Server recovery.